Becoming a Counseling Major? Here’s what you need to know:

 Check out these options for graduate school scholarships for counseling:

-As you search for scholarships for counseling graduate school, be sure to remember that grants and scholarships do not have to be paid back, unlike student loans.
+As you search for federal financial aid scholarships for counseling graduate school, be sure to remember that grants and scholarships do not have to be paid back, unlike student loans.
 If you’re struggling to afford the cost of your education, talk to your financial aid office about how your school can work with you to develop a financial aid package that helps you earn your education without draining your bank account.